 Rather than being bound by one-size-fits-all policies regarding the composition of the board of directors, the Nominating and Governance Committee instead seeks to make individual, facts-specific determinations.
 We believe that the company requires specialized experience and expertise in its leaders due to the uniqueness of its business and industry.
 The Nominating and Governance Committee annually assesses the appropriateness of the size of the board of directors, the skill set mix of each director, and the performance of each director when reviewing the annual board self-assessments, where each director has the opportunity to provide comprehensive feedback on himself/herself, his/her peers and the board as a whole.
-Four of the current members of the board of directors have joined since 2010 and two of the director nominees named in this proxy statement are first-time nominees, reflecting our evolving business and leadership needs.
-The Nominating and Governance Committee does not mandate an age or length of service at which a director must resign, and instead focuses on whether each director continues to provide value to the company and its stockholders.
-The Nominating and Governance Committee has committed itself to carefully considering diversity when evaluating director candidates, giving strong consideration to candidates that would contribute to the board's gender, ethnic and other diversity, as evidenced by the fact that two female director candidates have been nominated to fill the vacancies created due to two directors' not standing for re-election at the annual meeting.
+Six of the current members of the board of directors have joined since 2010 and three have joined in the last year, reflecting our evolving business and leadership needs.
+The Nominating and Governance Committee does not currently mandate an age or length of service at which a director must resign, and instead focuses on whether each director continues to provide value to the company and its stockholders.
+The Nominating and Governance Committee has committee has contisted is gender, ethnic and other diversity.
+While the committee does not have a formal policy or quota system, four of the last five persons appointed or nominated for election to the board of the first time have been female and/or ethnically diverse, thus underscoring the company's commitment to inclusiveness and its desire to have all points of view represented in the boardroom.